Skip to content

 Recall and no-show prevention: the revenue that’s already yours

-Industry no-show rates in dental range from 5% to 30% depending on how systematically a practice manages outreach.
-The leading cause — accounting for 36% of no-shows — is forgetfulness.
+Industry no-show rates in dental average around 15% and run as high as 30% depending on how systematically a practice manages outreach.
+The leading cause — accounting for roughly 36% of no-shows — is forgetfulness.
 Not cost anxiety, not a scheduling conflict, not disinterest.
 The patient forgot.

 That’s a problem AI handles cleanly.

-Automated reminder systems reduce no-show rates by roughly 23% compared to manual outreach.
+Automated reminders cut no-shows hard: a study of more than 1.6 million appointments across 64 dental practices found they reduced no-shows by about 23% versus manual outreach, and text reminders specifically land no-show rates near 1.9% (SMS open rates hit 98%, versus 21% for email).
 A properly configured recall workflow — a reminder at 48 hours out, a confirmation request at 24 hours, a same-day check-in message — catches forgetfulness before it becomes a missed slot.
 Practices running these systems consistently get their no-show rates down to 4–5%.

 The math is straightforward.
 If you’re running 20 appointment slots per day and your no-show rate drops from 15% to 5%, you recover three billable slots daily.
 That’s arithmetic, not a projection.